Call us today on +44 7897 035438

 Most women do not experience any side effects following the trigger injection, apart from perhaps some local irritation at the injection site, which is usually transient.
 At this stage of your treatment, it is not uncommon to have been already experiencing some abdominal discomfort or mild bloating due to the combined effect of the treatment hormones and the increase in the size of the ovaries.
 Following the trigger injection, these symptoms can sometimes increase.
 As this is not intended to be an exhaustive list of side effects, do not hesitate to seek advice if you are concerned about any new symptoms.

-Make sure to monitor any abdominal discomfort or bloating as this can sometimes be associated with Ovarian Hyperstimulation Syndrome.
-Contact your Apricity advisor if you have any concerns.
+Make sure to monitor any abdominal discomfort or bloating as this can sometimes be associated with Ovarian Hyperstimulation Syndrome (OHSS), which can become serious if left untreated.
+Other symptoms of OHSS include blood clots, difficulty breathing and reduce urination.
+If you have any concerns about your trigger shot, you can contact your Apricity advisor.

 Written by our group of fertility experts and doctors consultants